CarlosCaPe/dataqbs_IA/README.md

 ### Unified logs

 - Email Collector logs to `emails_out/logs/email_collector.log` in addition to the console.
-- EasyBrokers logs to `easybrokers/logs/easybroker_export.log`.
+- Realstate logs to `realstate/logs/realstate_export.log`.
 - Utility scripts in the repo root write logs to `emails_out/logs/*.log`.

 Increase verbosity with `-v/--verbose` (Email Collector) or set `LOGLEVEL=DEBUG`.